FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/status.rst

       :height: 0.75in
       :align: left

-   Name:**Right button**
+   Name: **Right Arrow Button**

-   Function: Click to add the selected item on the left to the subitem on the right
+   Function: Click to add the selected item on the left to the sub-items on the right.

 .. note::
    .. image:: status/008.png